 Passion reads beautifully on screen, so when I have the opportunity to film people who exude genuine excitement in their work, my job as a visual storyteller becomes much easier.
 Even more amazing is when these individuals, whether through pedagogy or personal response, are able to translate what they love for a variety of audiences, turning something as niche as bird morphology or synthetic polymers into an entry point for all types of question-askers.

 This past summer, as a Hoskins-Frame Summer Science Writing Scholar, I pursued a long-form creative project based on my experiences working in three biology, physics and chemistry labs at Kenyon — places that support this type of focused passion.
 The result was a documentary mini-series titled “Short-Form Scientists,” which examines the more humanistic aspects of science labs.
-I was motivated by questions like, they pursue?
+I was motivated by questions like, “What makes people so excited about the science they pursue?
 And what does that tell us about the human experience as a whole?”

 Through this project, I was able to nerd out with Kenyon scientists and gain a surface-level understanding of their work that only deepened my appreciation for a field I may never know in full.
 And as my series came together, I began to see how my voice as a filmmaker might shape and contribute to these stories instead of merely documenting them.